-A few ways you can travel virtually right now include:
+A few ways you can travel virtually any time include:

 - Take a virtual tour of a famous museum.
 Museums like the British Museum in London, the Musée d’Orsay in Paris, and the Uffizi Gallery in Florence can all be explored virtually thanks to Google Arts & Culture.
 Check out this list of museums with virtual tours for more ideas.

 - Explore a national park from home.
 Thanks to Google Earth, you can explore a ton of places all around the world right on your computer or phone.
 This includes US national parks!

 - Check out a live cam from your favorite zoo.
 Lots of zoos and aquariums have fun live cams you can watch whenever you want.
 Like the Panda Cam at the Smithsonian's National Zoo, the sea otter cam at the Monterey Bay Aquarium, or the polar bear cam at the San Diego Zoo.

 - Discover a new city.
 Google Earth can be used to explore entire cities abroad!
 You could also head over to YouTube and watch some videos about new destinations from your favorite video creators.